-We predict that trends in the markets for passenger cars in the individual regions will be mixed in 2022.
-Overall, the global volume of new vehicle sales is expected to be moderately up on the prior year without reaching the pre-pandemic level.
-This prediction assumes that the Covid-19 pandemic does not flare up again and that shortages of intermediates, especially semiconductors, and commodities become less intense.
-We are forecasting growing demand for passenger cars worldwide in the period from 2023 to 2026.
+We predict that trends in the markets for passenger cars in the individual regions will be mixed in 2023.
+Overall, the global volume of new car sales is expected to be noticeably higher than in the previous year.
+We are forecasting growing demand for passenger cars worldwide in the period from 2024 to 2027.

-Trends in the markets for light commercial vehicles in the individual regions will also be mixed; on the whole, we anticipate a slight increase in the sales volume for 2022.
-This assumes that the Covid-19 pandemic does not flare up again and that shortages of intermediates, especially semiconductors, and commodities become less intense.
-For the years 2023 to 2026, we expect demand for light commercial vehicles to increase globally.
+Trends in the markets for light commercial vehicles in the individual regions will also be mixed; on the whole, we expect a noticeable increase in the sales volume for 2023.
+For the years 2024 to 2027, we expect demand for light commercial vehicles to increase globally.